Pé de Chinesa: Reactions

 Pé de Chinesa divided opinions online.
-One user called the hoax "the telenovela of the millennium" and Globoplay's Twitter account posted a joke tweet featuring Mauritânia, a character from Todas as Flores, joining its cast of characters.
-A group of nine actors of Asian descent, however, criticized the hoax, comparing it to caricatures from the early decades of Japanese migration to Brazil in the first half of the twentieth century, as well as the reinforcment of recreative racism.
-The group noted that the title, Pé de Chinesa, carried a negative connotation for Chinese women, and that the stereotypes used in the hoax were comparable to Negócio da China and Sol Nascente, going from the theme songs used to the names of the characters, which are puns.
+One user called the hoax "the telenovela of the millennium", and Globoplay's Twitter account posted a joke tweet featuring Mauritânia, a character from Todas as Flores, joining its cast of characters.
+A group of nine actors of Asian descent criticized the hoax, comparing it to caricatures from the early decades of Japanese migration to Brazil in the first half of the twentieth century, for the reinforcement of recreative racism.
+The group noted that the title, Pé de Chinesa, carried a negative connotation for Chinese women, and that the stereotypes used in the hoax were comparable to Negócio da China and Sol Nascente, from the theme songs used to the names of the characters, which are puns.